Reducing Dengue Disease

 to maintain the basic reproductive rate of the thing that causes the disease.

-Toward this end, we require an understanding of the behavior of these
+Toward this end, we require an understanding of the host-seeking behavior

 The requirement for a long-term, sustainable effort makes cost an important